beeradmoore/EdgeTweaker/README.md

 >
 > It is recommended to use [EdgeRegCleanup.reg](https://beeradmoore.github.io/EdgeTweaker/windows/EdgeRegCleanup.reg) to deleted pre-existing Edge policies before importing new ones.

+After applying your reg file you must go to [edge://policy](edge://policy) and click `Reload Policies` for them  to actually be loaded.

 #### Group policy (ADMX)

 Currently not supported.
 I don't know how group policies work, or what their format is.
 If people want them file a new issue with some info and I can add support.